jcoliz/WindowsAiEdgeLabCV/README.md

 # Step 2 - Package the model into a C# .NET Application

-NOTE: Requires pulling the code as part of setup

 ## 2.1 - Find the code

 1. Open a Windows PowerShell Prompt **as Administrator**